Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Introduction

-\papername, at a high level, includes two components: \ca ``surrogate'' models and \cb a ``spoofer''. ``Surrogate'' models (often more than one as detailed in \S \ref{sec:req:sm}) try to emulate the target functions (\ie state estimators and anomaly detectors)\footnote{\note we use ``target function'' and ``state estimator'' interchangeably in this paper.} based on the observed I/O behavior.
+\papername{} works via \ca creating a ``surrogate'' model of the target function and \cb training a ``spoofer'' against it. ``Surrogate'' models (often more than one as detailed in \S \ref{sec:req:sm}) try to emulate the target functions (\ie state estimators and anomaly detectors)\footnote{\note we use ``target function'' and ``state estimator'' interchangeably in this paper.} based on observed I/O behavior.
 A surrogate model is a deep neural network (DNN) \cite{bishop1995neural} that can capture both, the operational capabilities as well as the vulnerabilities of the target model; hence, the \textit{vulnerabilities that are in the target can be transferred to the surrogate}.
-The use of DNNs allows us to use generative adversarial networks (GANs) \cite{gan} based training methods to develop a ``spoofer''.
-The spoofer \textit{carefully crafts values for data injections in a deliberate manner} (\ie not random spraying) to \textit{influence the movement of the UAV}, while \textit{evading detection}. \note we are not trying to take direct control of the vehicle, rather \textit{influence} it to stray away from the mission parameters in a \textit{specific} manner.
-Hence, \textbf{our contributions} are: \begin{enumerate} \itemsep0pt \item A novel, stealthy attack approach aimed at UAVs. \item \papername, a framework to implement said approach. \item Demonstration of the attacks on a widely used, real-world flight controller, \viz PX4 using a software-in-the-loop (SITL) simulation framework. \item Insights gathered from developing \papername. \end{enumerate} The \papername code has been opensourced and is available online\footnote{\paperwebsite{}}.
-We will first discuss our system model, assumptions as well as some required background material next.
+The use of DNNs allows us to develop a ``spoofer''by optimizing against the surrogate similar to generative adversarial networks (GANs) \cite{gan} such a way that \textit{influence the movement of the UAV}, while \textit{evading detection}. \note we are not trying to take direct control of the vehicle, rather \textit{influence} it to stray away from the mission parameters, often in a \textit{specific} manner.
+The spoofer, once trained, can be used to generate malicious inputs that can \textit{transfer to real drones}.

+\papername{} is able to cause \textit{deviations across tens of metres} for different mission scenarios, as shown in both, \textit{real hardware drones in our lab} (built using commodity hardware and open source software) as well as widely-used simulation engines (Gazebo) --- all while evading detection.
+In fact, \papername{} is able to evade the state-of-the-art EKF-based anomaly detector (SAVIOR~\cite{quinonez2020savior}); our approach succeeds in stealthy attack demonstrate up to $2.5m$ of deviation (\S\ref{sec:eval:savior}) in this case.